-3. Select "Deploy a virtual machine from an OVF or OVA file."
+- 3. Select "Deploy a virtual machine from an OVF or OVA file." - 4.
+Name the VM and drag/drop the Kraken OVA file onto the window.

-4. 2 Tip
+Tip

 Make sure you uncheck "Power on automatically".
 This will allow you to enable the Intel or NVIDIA cards individually, which will save time and rebooting steps.
 (You can only change settings in Power Off state.)